thegetty/ancient-glass/content/catalogue/cat-53.md

 Translucent dark blue body; opaque yellow and turquoise decoration.
 Broad, inward-sloping rim-disk; cylindrical neck; obtuse-angled shoulder; almost spherical body; convex bottom.
 Two dark blue ring handles with knobbed tails extend from the lower part of the neck to the shoulder.

 An unmarvered opaque yellow thread is wound around the rim.
-A marvered yellow thread starts on the shoulders, spirals eight times around the upper body, where an opaque turquoise thread is wound three times, and they are both dragged up and down, forming a zigzag pattern.
-Below this a yellow and a turquoise marvered thread are wound horizontally once around the body.
+A marvered yellow thread starts on the shoulders, spirals eight times around the upper body, where a marvered opaque turquoise thread is wound three times, and they are both dragged up and down, forming a zigzag pattern.
+Below this a yellow and a marvered turquoise thread are wound horizontally once around the body.

 ## Comments and Comparanda